Ergodica10002/Python_GUI/README.md

-# Tkinter
+# Python GUI
-Some practice about Python Tkinter module
+Some practice about Python GUI practice